 - Our best tips on selling second-hand cars when leaving Hong Kong

 - The best ways of getting rid of furniture & other items when leaving Hong Kong

 - Provide an overview of all you need to know about donating items in Hong Kong.

 The key here is to give yourself plenty of time.

 You need to consider lots of elements when leaving Hong Kong.
-To help make things easier, we’ve written an article dedicated to a checklist of things to consider when leaving Hong Kong.
+To help make things easier, we’ve written an article dedicated to an admin checklist of things to consider when leaving Hong Kong.

 Among the items you need to consider are:

 - Be sure to check your tenancy agreement for your notice period and your obligations when you move out so you can get your deposit back.

 - Follow up with any club or gym memberships you have to cancel subscriptions with.

 - Get your bank accounts ready to leave – can you leave it open?
 How can you access it offshore?

 - Cancel your utilities, including gas, electricity, water, and wifi.

 Check out our article on a checklist of things to do before leaving Hong Kong for the entire list of admin items you can expect to have complete when moving away from Hong Kong.